TomoLabs/yield/README.md

 ## Hookathon Work

-All Uniswap v4 Hook logic, EigenLayer LRT routing, YieldRouterLRT adapter, and the Foundry test suite for TomoYieldHook were built during the Hookathon.
-The project introduces a new Hook-powered restaking yield primitive that converts swap fees into auto-compounding EigenLayer-secured yield, with the full on-chain flow implemented and validated through local testing and Ethereum mainnet deployment.
+All Uniswap v4 Hook logic, EigenLayer LRT routing, the YieldRouterLRT adapter, and the full Foundry test suite for TomoYieldHook were designed and implemented during the Hookathon period.The project introduces a new Hook-powered restaking yield primitive that converts swap fees into auto-compounding EigenLayer-secured yield, with the full on-chain flow implemented and validated through local testing and Ethereum mainnet deployment.

 ## EigenLayer Integration